SQream/sqream_docs/guides/features/concurrency_and_locks.rst

 Concurrency and locks
 ***********************

-Statements in SQream DB can lock resources that are written or modified.

-The locking system is the method of concurrency control within SQream DB.
-It stops transactions from overwriting each other and creating inconsistencies.

-When a pending change from one statement conflicts with another, the later statement must wait for the earlier transaction to complete.
+Locks are used in SQream DB to provide consistency when there are multiple concurrent transactions updating the database.

+Read only transactions are never blocked, and never block anything.
+Even if you drop a database while concurrently running a query on it, both will succeed correctly (as long as the query starts running before the drop database commits).

 .. _locking_modes:

 Locking modes
 ================

-SQream DB has two locking modes:
+SQream DB has two kinds of locks:

 *
-   ``exclusive`` - this lock mode prevents the resource from being read or modified by other statements (it excludes the object).
-It is usually obtained to modify the data or structure.
+   ``exclusive`` - this lock mode prevents the resource from being modified by other statements

-   This lock tells other statements that they'll have to wait in order to read or write to the object.
+   This lock tells other statements that they'll have to wait in order to change an object.

    DDL operations are always exclusive.
+They block other DDL operations, and update DML operations (insert and delete).

 *
-   ``inclusive`` - For some read operations, an inclusive lock is obtained on a specific object.
+   ``inclusive`` - For insert operations, an inclusive lock is obtained on a specific object.
 This prevents other statements from obtaining an exclusive lock on the object.

-   This lock allows other statements to read data from the object, but they'll have to wait in order to modify it.
+   This lock allows other statements to insert or delete data from a table, but they'll have to wait in order to run DDL.

 When are locks obtained?
 ============================